narzullaev/Turn-On-and-Off-the-LED-light-using-Google-Assistant/README.md

 ![screenshot from 2018-09-10 18-35-07](https://user-images.githubusercontent.com/33327894/45292773-c6987680-b528-11e8-868a-88c57ab5a7d2.jpg)

 Then we should choose **Google Assitant** service from the list of the services provided.
-You can search for it in the space provided.
+You can search for it in the field provided.
 Then, you should be able to see the followng page and from there choose **Say a simple phrase**.

 ![screenshot from 2018-09-10 18-41-35](https://user-images.githubusercontent.com/33327894/45292916-3dce0a80-b529-11e8-8893-e5aa5da35bb4.jpg)